-(4) EPS has been computed based on FY2022 net profit/loss attributable to owners of the Company divided by the number of Shares in issue.
+(4) EPS has been computed based on FY23 net loss attributable to owners of the Company divided by the number of Shares in issue.

 (5) Gearing equals total borrowings divided by total equity.

 (6) Current ratio equals current assets divided by current liabilities.